 1.3.1 The Front Panel

-The Router's LEDs are located on the front panel (View from left to right).
-Table 1-1 describes the LEDs on the front panel of the router.
+The front panel of the TL-WR641G consists of several LED indicators, which is designed to indicate connections.
+View from left to right, the next table describes the LEDs on the front panel of the router.